 Absolutely.
 A capable agent should also intelligently triage tickets to the right team, summarize long issue threads for human agents, and even take direct action.
 Layered solutions can be configured to perform tasks like updating ticket fields or triggering workflows in other apps via API calls.

-This is a key limitation of native tools that rely only on Confluence.
-A layered solution like eesel AI solves this by connecting to all your knowledge sources, including past Jira tickets, Google Docs, and internal wikis, ensuring its answers are based on your team’s complete expertise.
+This relates to the native tools' specialized focus on Confluence.
+A layered solution like eesel AI complements this by connecting to all your knowledge sources, including past Jira tickets, Google Docs, and internal wikis, ensuring its answers are based on your team's complete expertise.

 Not at all.
 While building one from scratch is a major engineering effort, a layered AI solution is designed for a fast and easy setup.
 You can connect it to Jira and your knowledge sources in minutes without needing a dedicated team of developers.

-For most teams, a layered solution offers the best value.
-Instead of paying high per-agent fees for a premium Jira plan, these tools often use a more affordable interaction-based pricing model.
-This allows you to get advanced AI features without a massive increase in your software budget.
+For many teams, a layered solution offers great value.
+Instead of paying for the premium pricing for advanced Jira plans, these tools often use a flexible interaction-based pricing model.
+This allows you to get advanced AI features alongside your current software budget.

 Share this post